dacrands/gatsby-blog/src/pages/1-6-19/index.md

 ## Flask
 ---
 I like Flask a lot, primarily because I like Python a lot.
-Regardless, this general idea can be applied by developers of any stack.
+Regardless, this general ideas discussed here can be applied by developers of any stack.

 First, let's look at some of the tools that make this possible.
 We will break down these imports one by one.